 In 2021, an overwhelming majority of foundations (83.4%) were grantmaking.
-Operating foundations accounted for only 7.0% of foundations, while 9.6% of "foundations" were identified as "Other," which includes public charities, trusts, foundation equivalents in other countries, and donor-advised funds.
+Operating foundations accounted for only 7.0% of foundations, while 9.6% of "foundations" were identified as "Other," which includes public charities, trusts, foundation equivalents in other countries, and donor-advised funds. assets are donated to the foundation.
+Expenses of corporate foundations are tracked separately from the company's profit and loss statements (P&L).
+There are two primary tax status entities for corporate foundations: Grantmaking or Operating Foundations.

-A Corporate Grantmaking Foundation makes grants to charitable recipients (e.g., nonprofits, equivalent charitable entities) and other charitable purposes.
+A Corporate Grantmaking

+Foundation makes grants to charitable recipients (e.g., nonprofits, equivalent charitable entities) and other charitable purposes.